developer-onizuka/nvidia-docker_VirtualMachine/README.md

 ```

 # 15 Install by using Dcokerfile
-If you can comfirm above, you might use the Dockerfile attach.
+If you can comfirm above, you might use the Dockerfile attached.
 ```
 $ cd face_recognizer
 $ ls